ashwamegh/vuejs-vuex-demo/docs/unidirectional-flow.md

 </script>
 ```

 This is how we retrieve data from our store.
-First of import the `mapGetters()` function and then map your desired getters as computed properties to the component.
-The products will now be available in the component under `this.products` just as if it was defined in the components data function.
+First off import the `mapGetters()` function and then map your desired getters as computed properties to the component.
+The products will now be available in the component under `this.products` just as if it were defined in the component's data function.

 You should be able to test it out now and see a list of products in our `ProductCatalog`.

 We still need to refactor our `ManageProducts` component to use the data from the store and to commit our changes instead of handling everything.
 We will keep some state in the `ManageProducts` component.
 More specifically the `productInForm` data.
-You can move this data to the store as well but then you would have to refactor the `SaveProductForm` to not use two-way binding to update our `productInForm` since modifying the stores state outside of mutators isn't allowed.
+You can move this data to the store as well but then you would have to refactor the `SaveProductForm` to not use two-way binding to update our `productInForm` since modifying the store's state outside of mutators isn't allowed.
 This is really up to you but my point of view is that state that is isolated to a certain part of the application or component doesn't always have to be connected to the store.

 ```html
 <!-- src/components/ManageProducts.vue -->